 Personalized education before and after surgery where our orthopedic doctors and care team also answer questions

 Comprehensive rehabilitation programs to help you recover faster

-When your joints hurt, it feels like there’s never any relief.
-The pain at times can be merely discomforting and other times it can disrupt your life.
-The pain might be symptoms of a degenerative joint disease like osteoarthritis.
-If so, physical
+When your joints hurt, it may feel like there’s never any relief.
+The pain can sometimes be merely discomforting and, other times, disrupt your life.
+Your doctor may recommend joint replacement surgery if you’re suffering from any of the following

 Genetic predisposition to abnormal cartilage metabolism